ysharplanguage/FastJsonParser/README.md

 .NET 4.0 target, on a humble Ideapad Intel Core i5 CPU @ 2.50GHz, 6 GB RAM, running Win7 64bit, with a ~ 98%..99% idle CPU (a nice enough personal laptop, but not exactly a beast of speed nowadays).

-Just for comparison with the native code world, on the third row of the table below I also give (this one measure only, for a glimpse) the throughput achieved by <a href="http://www.ohler.com/oj/">Peter's "Oj"</a> ("Oj" - *Optimized JSON* - is a C extension to Ruby) for 100,000 parses over his own JSON sample ([_oj-highly-nested.json.txt](https://raw.github.com/ysharplanguage/FastJsonParser/master/JsonTest/TestData/_oj-highly-nested.json.txt)) that I've reused to prepare this benchmark ( cf. http://www.ohler.com/dev/oj_misc/performance_strict.html )
+Just for comparison with the native code world, on the third row of the table below I also give (this one measure only, for a glimpse) the throughput achieved by <a href="http://www.ohler.com/oj/">Peter's "Oj"</a> ("Oj" - *Optimized JSON* - is a C extension to Ruby) for 100,000 parses over his own JSON sample that I've reused to prepare this benchmark (see [_oj-highly-nested.json.txt](https://raw.github.com/ysharplanguage/FastJsonParser/master/JsonTest/TestData/_oj-highly-nested.json.txt), copied from Peter's: http://www.ohler.com/dev/oj_misc/performance_strict.html)

 So, without further ado... (larger figure - # parses per second - means faster)